satshas/satshakit/README.md

 --
 <img src="media/satshakit_power_board/power_board.jpeg" width="60%">

-Due to the power requirements of a multicore satshakit system and to eventually provide power to **3.3V devices**, I also develop a simple power board.
+Due to the power requirements of a multicore satshakit system and to eventually provide power to **3.3V devices**, I have also developed a simple power board.
 This power board can work with 7V-12V as input voltage, and give out 5V and 3.3V.
 I made this power board with the components I had available, obviously you can make this board only with SMD components.

 Here is a picture of a soldered power board: